 Merger mania is a rage that is not abating.
-As the business world continues to find like-minded organizations bent on success contingent on complementary abilities, successful managers must learn how to manage through the turmoil of change.
+As the business world continues to find like-minded organizations to merge based on their complementary abilities, successful managers must learn how to manage through the turmoil of change.

-While much has been written about the financial aspects of merging companies, far less attention has been paid to the human element.
-In order for a newly-founded company of two to thrive and prosper, management has to be skilled at working with all the people involved in the newfound operation.
+While about the financial aspects of merging companies, to the human element. management has to be skilled at working with all the people involved in the newfound operation.

-In the Ottawa Citizen online article "Managing post-merger consolidation," human resources guru Jeffrey Sonnenfeld says: "Take at least as much time as you spend with your financial analysts and spend it with your employees.
+Human resources guru Jeffrey Sonnenfeld says in the Ottawa Citizen online article "Managing Post-merger Consolidation: "Take at least as much time as you spend with your financial analysts and spend it with your employees.
 People care about where they work.
-Make them strategic partners."
+Make them strategic partners.

-Get People to Talk.
-Get people in both the merging company and the company being absorbed together as early as possible.
+Bring all the people in both companies together as early as possible.
 Openly and frankly discuss the perceived benefits of the merger.
-If Company A has strength in sales and they are absorbing Company B because of Company B's distribution network, make sure the distribution people with Company A listen to (and learn from) Company B's distribution people.
-Likewise, Company B's sales force needs to listen to, and benefit from, the salespeople with Company A.
+If Company A has strength in sales and it is absorbing Company B because of the latter's distribution network, make sure the distribution people at Company A listen to (and learn from) their counterparts in Company B. Likewise, Company B's sales force needs to listen to, and the salespeople at Company A.

-Cut Staff.
-Despite your best efforts to make your employees strategic partners invested in the business, there will be overlap. unfortunately, you'll probably need to reduce the number of people working for the new company because of the cost savings inherent in combining redundant tasks.
-The idea is to let go of those individuals least equipped to contribute to the new organization while retaining those best equipped.
-Make sure the evaluation of "best" looks at both companies' people equally.
-After all, you don't want to lose a great person from Company B so you can keep a mediocre person from Company A.
+Despite your best efforts to make your employees strategic partners in the business, there will be an overlap in human resources.
+As a manager, reduce the number of people working for the new company because of the cost savings inherent in combining redundant tasks.
+The idea is to let go of those individuals least equipped to contribute Make sure you look at both companies' staff equally while who are the "best" people you don't want to lose a great person from Company B so you can keep a mediocre person from Company A.

-Be Honest.
-We all appreciate the frankness and while it's painful to find out that you'll be out of a job, it's much kinder to hear about it upfront than to find simply find a "pink slip" in your next paycheck.
+People appreciate frankness even in a go.
+While it's painful for some employees to find out that they will be out of a job, it's much kinder to let them hear about it upfront than to find a "pink slip" in their next paycheck.

-People Drive the Company.
-The article "Mergers and Acquisitions: The Human Equation" from The Change Management Group says: "Progressive corporations have realized that a merger is in name only without the positive support of the newly acquired human resources."
+The article "Mergers and Acquisitions: The Human Equation from The Change Management Group says: "Progressive corporations have realized that a merger is in name only without the positive support

 - IT/IS/MIS: Merged companies may need to get their systems harmonized in record time, and smooth integration of operations can be critical to the company's new public image.

-- Human Resources/HR/Personnel: The first issue to resolve is whether to combine your company's plan with the merging company's.
+- Human Resources/HR/Personnel: The first issue to resolve is whether to combine your company's HR function with the merging company's.
 Your answer in most cases will be yes.

-- Product Management/Operations/Marketing: It should be noted that after a major merger, the product management function in the controlling bank is usually knocked off stride a bit.
+- Product Management/Operations/Marketing: that after a major merger, the product management function in the controlling company off stride a bit.

 Walk the Talk

-Engaged managers truly believe that people are their most important asset and need to treat them as such.
-A merger, or an acquisition, gives managers an opportunity to do well by their people by being honest with them, keeping them informed, and giving them all the information they can as early as they can.
-If you keep these things in mind, you'll keep more of the good people from both Company A and Company B.
+Engaged managers truly believe that people are their most important asset and need to treat them.
+A merger or an acquisition gives managers an opportunity to excel in their roles by being honest with their employees, keeping them informed and giving them all the information they need as early as possible.
+If you keep these things in mind, you'll end up keeping more of the good people from both companies.